-Important things you should keep in mind about these benefits:We cover prescribed drugs and medications, as described in the chart beginning on the next • We cover prescribed drugs and medications, as described in the chart beginning on the next kt page. • Please remember that all benefits are subject to the definitions, limitations and exclusions brochure and are payable only when we determine they are medically necessary. in this Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations mu renewed periodically.
-Federal law prevents the pharmacy from accepting unused medications. • High Option - There is a separate prescription drug calendar year deductible of \$100 per in ndividual. • Standard Option - The separate brand name prescription drug calendar year deductible is s individual.
-5300 per • Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations murenewed periodically. • Be sure to read Section 4, Your costs for covered services, for valuable information about sharing works.
-Also, read Section 9, Coordinating benefits with Medicare and other cover
+- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - High Option There is a separate prescription drug calendar year deductible of \$100 per individual. - Standard Option The separate brand name prescription drug calendar year deductible is \$300 per individual. - Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+Also, read Section 9, Coordinating benefits with Medicare and other coverage.